-- Your governing document (unless you are a statutory body) - Proof that you have a bank account in your organisation's name that requires at least two people to authorise transactions.
-(Please note that we can only accept bank accounts and not building society accounts that operate with a passbook only).
-Statutory bodies are not required to provide this proof. - Your project budget, which must be on our project budget template, which you can download from the application form - Your Marketing Plan - At least two meaningful letters of support endorsing your project
+- Your governing document - Proof that you have a bank account in your organisation's name that requires at least two people to authorise transactions.
+(Please note that we can only accept bank accounts and not building society accounts). - Your project budget, which must be on our project budget template, which you can download from the application form - At least two meaningful letters of support endorsing your project